Siddhant-Kashyap/projectmanager_backend/README.md

-# This is basic backend for project mnagement App
+# This is basic backend for project management App